Spin-orbit interaction in tubular prismatic nanowires: Results

 \section{Results}

-\red{ The numerical simulations presented below were performed for cross sections consisting of over 6,000 grid points for hexagonal (Hex) shells, over 7,000 for triangular (Tri) wires, and between 6,200 and 7,200 for Tri-Hex structures.
+\red{ The numerical simulations presented below were performed for cross sections consisting of over 6000 grid points for hexagonal shells, over 7000 for triangular wires, and between 6200 and 7200 for Tri-Hex structures.
 To preserve cross-sectional symmetry, the number of angular grid points was chosen to be a multiple of the number of internal vertices.
 The material parameters were either taken directly from or calculated based on Ref.~\onlinecite{Vurgaftman01}.
-For the InAs shell, these parameters are: $E_g = 417$ meV, $\Delta_{so} = 390$ meV, and $P_0 = 9$ Js.
+For the InAs shell, these parameters are: $E_g = 417$ meV, $\Delta_{\mathrm{so}} = 390$ meV, and $P_0 = 9\times 10^{-10}$ eVs.
 For InP, the band gap is $E_g = 1423.6$ meV.
-The InP-InAs valence band offset is $350$ meV, and the resulting conduction band offset is $V_{\mathrm{CBO}} = 656.6$ meV. }
+The InP-InAs valence-band offset is $350$ meV, and the resulting conduction-band offset is $V_{\mathrm{CBO}} = 656.6$ meV. }